marcodavidg/marcodavidg/README.md

 # Hey there fellow coder 👋

-I'm a passionate software engineer with a recently completed Master's Degree in Computer Science and Artificial Intelligence from National Yang Ming Chiao Tung University (國立陽明較大大學).
-My thesis provided me with extensive research experience in Object Detection networks.
-I specialize in Python, AI, and web development.
-I currently live in Guatemala but want to relocate to Europe.
-I am open to new development challenges and encourage you to check out my projects.
+I'm Marco, a software engineer and AI researcher with a Master’s in Electrical Engineering and Computer Science from National Yang Ming Chiao Tung University (國立陽明交通大學).
+My research spans object detection, neural network compression, and image generation, and I have hands-on experience working with PyTorch, TensorFlow, and cutting-edge models like GANs and DETR.

+I specialize in Python, AI, and full-stack web development, with experience in projects for industry leaders like Garmin and Foxconn.
+Currently based in Guatemala, I’m open to new challenges worldwide, especially in Europe.
+Feel free to explore my projects, and let’s connect if you’re looking to collaborate or discuss tech ideas!

 <a href="https://linkedin.com/in/galindo-marco/" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />